Topic

 2.3 Renewal og residence permit granted to foreign nationals abroad

-When the UDI is aware that a foreign national subject to a visa requirement is abroad when a residence permit is renewed, the UDI shall notify the foreign service mission that an entry visa can be issued pursuant to the Immigration Regulations Section 3-13 fifth paragraph.
+When the UDI is aware that a foreign national subject to a visa requirement is abroad when a residence permit is renewed, the UDI shall notify the foreign service mission that an entry visa can be issued pursuant to the Immigration Regulations section 3-13 fifth paragraph.

 3. Entry visas for foreign nationals granted first-time residence permits

 The foreign service missions issue entry visas based on notifications from the UDI.
-The entry visa shall be issued pursuant to the entry deadline in the decision from the UDI or a decisionto extend an entry deadline from the UDI.
+The entry visa shall be issued pursuant to the entry deadline in the decision from the UDI or a decision to extend an entry deadline from the UDI.

 4. Entry visas for foreign nationals granted an entry permit as a resettlement refugee